 Distribution in Ireland: Widespread and relatively common over much of Ireland.

 Habitat: Primarily an inhabitant of deciduous woodlands where it favours oaks, Sycamore and Ash.
-It can sometimes be found on other tree species such as Hawthorn, Birch and willows.
+It can sometimes be found on other tree species such as Hawthorn, birches and willows.
 Aside from deciduous woodlands, it also inhabits parkland, mixed woodland, farmland and mature gardens.